amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    ~$ dapr run --app-id DaprCounter dotnet run
    ```

-   Try stopping and starting the application a couple of times.
-You'll see that the counter will not reset, but start from the previously saved state, making this a truly stateful application.
+   Try stopping and restarting the application.
+You'll see that the counter does not reset.
+Instead it continues from the previously saved state, making this a truly stateful application.

 At this point, you might wonder where the state is actually stored.
 For that we'll have to look at component configuration files, which we will address in the next section.

 ## Component configuration files

 In the previous section, you've created a stateful application which uses the default state store component installed by Dapr.
-When you initialize Dapr using the `dapr init` command, the Dapr CLI automatically provisions a Redis container.
-It also creates a `statestore.yaml` component configuration file that contains the required settings for using the Redis container as a state store.
+When you initialized Dapr with the the `dapr init` command, the Dapr CLI automatically provisioned a Redis container.
+It also created a default component configuration file, entitled `statestore.yaml`.
+This file contains configuration settings for using the Redis cache as a state store.
 The file is stored in the `$HOME/.dapr/components` folder on Linux/macOS, and in the `%USERPROFILE%\.dapr\components` folder on Windows.
-Here's a look at the contents:
+Here's a look at its contents:

 ```yaml
 apiVersion: dapr.io/v1alpha1